| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • The white rice should be substituted with brown rice or millets.

-• Eliminate the sweet beverages and use water or herb tea.
+• Limit the sweet beverages and use water or herbal tea.

-• Fruit or salad should also be added to each meal.
+• Fruit or salad should also be added in each meal.

-• Eat homemade food rather than take out food.
+• Eat homemade food rather than outside food.

-• Always have healthy snacks around nuts, fruits, roasted seeds.
+• Always have healthy snacks like nuts, fruits, roasted seeds.

-• Such little habits are cumulative and eventually become a way of life.
+• Such small habits are cumulative and eventually become a way of life.

 Proper diet and psychological well-being.